Nicholas-Mitri/SmartCab/README.md

 # Project 4: Reinforcement Learning
 ## Train a Smartcab How to Drive

+This project is part of the Udacity nanodegree curriculum.
+Template code for a cab simulator is given with the training policy left out. agent.py was used as a skeleton to implement a reinforcement learning algorithm based on Q-learning with the aim of teaching the simulated cab how to navigate an environemt with traffic rules while reaching its destination as quickly as possible.

 ### Install

 This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted